RithikSuthan/HR-Management-System/README.md

 # HRM Software

 ## Overview
-The main aim of our project is to develop and maintain an HRM software where HR can create and maintain employee records efficiently.
+The main aim of my project is to develop and maintain an HRM software where HR can create and maintain employee records efficiently.

 ## Data Structures Used
 - **Red Black Trees:** Used to store employee data, enabling operations such as insertion, deletion, modification, and display.